Raccoons: Profile and Information

 Raccoons

-Raccoons are a very intelligent animal, usually having a grey-brown or orange-brown above and black or grayish color on their bottom side.
+Raccoons are very intelligent animals, usually having a grey-brown or orange-brown above and black or grayish color on their bottom side.

-These uniquely designed animals are often called natures only “clever bandits” because of the characteristic black mask covering their face.
+These uniquely designed animals are often called nature’s only “clever bandits” because of the characteristic black mask covering their faces.

-The hands of raccoons are dexterous, and that makes their hands one of the unique features of their physic as they can use their hands to open doors and trashcan lids, a specific ability that has commonly landed them the name of “neighborhood pest.
+The hands of raccoons are dexterous, making their hands one of the unique features of their physic as they can use their hands to open doors and trashcan lids, a specific ability that has commonly landed them the name of “neighborhood pest.

-Raccoons have bushy tails that range in length from 8 to 16 inches and features 4 to 6 alternating grayish-brown or black rings.
+Raccoons have bushy tails ranging from 8 to 16 inches, featuring 4 to 6 alternating grayish-brown or black rings.

-Mature adults raccoons weigh 10 to 45 pounds and are between 25 and 40 inches in length.
+Mature adult raccoons weigh 10 to 45 pounds and are between 25 and 40 inches long.

 • Family: Procyonidae